 Polling on four NA seats in KP to be held on Sept 25: ECP

-PESHAWAR – Election Commission of Pakistan (ECP) on Saturday announced election for the vacant seats of four National Assembly seats from the province that polling would be held on September 25, 2022.
+Peshawar – Election Commission Khyber Pakhtunkhwa has announced election for the vacant seats of four National Assembly seats from the province that polling would be held on September 25, 2022.

 The revised list of candidates would be released on August 26 and candidates will be able to withdraw their papers by August 27.